The football calendar has been decimated as the world looks to deal with the coronavirus crisis.

 – The 2020 Copa America is to move to 2021 to give South American players based in Europe the opportunity to finish their league campaigns.

-– All Scottish football was suspended with immediate effect, with the Scottish Football Association confirming it would not resume until April 30 at the earliest.
+– All Scottish football has been suspended, with the Scottish Football Association confirming it would not resume until April 30 at the earliest.

 – The Football Association of Wales suspended all domestic football until April 30 and indefinitely extended the season for all national leagues, national cup competitions and the FAW Futsal League.

-– The Vanarama National League suspended all fixtures until at least April 3 on March 16.
+– The Vanarama National League suspended all three of their competitions indefinitely.

-– The Football Association advised “all grassroots football in England is postponed for the foreseeable future”
+– The FA advised “all grassroots football in England is postponed for the foreseeable future”.

 What’s definitely been cancelled?